In the City we sometimes hear of the 'five flags' strategy.

-- I propose a simpler and cheaper approach that will provide some of the benefit for almost no cost.
-It is cheaper to change ones identity than it is to change ones physical location.
+- I propose a simpler and cheaper approach that will provide some of the benefits for almost no cost.
+It is cheaper to change one's identity than it is to change one's physical location.

 - Rather than flitting between physical locations one may flit between identities.

 - My first identity is the Knights Templar.
 Who are the Knights Templar?
 You may be told (depending on who you ask) that the Knights Templar are the product of overheated imagination, a group of right-wing nut jobs, a bunch of old men who enjoy dressing up in medieval garb or dissident academics who preserve ancient knowledge.

 - All of these are true and the confusion this causes is your friend.

 - One perk of living in London is that it is possible to go to the root of things.

 - There is a great profusion of churches within the City and many (according to some rumours all) of them have secret chambers beneath them.

 - The actual, historical Knights Templar were a group of religious warriors who were recognised by the Pope for the purpose of spearheading the crusades.
 Later- once they had become rich and no longer useful- they were accused of witchcraft and executed.
 The supposed secrets of the Templar knights were never discovered and neither was the expected mountain of gold- probably because neither existed.